-Despite nine in ten (90%) people saying they like spending time with their families, 38 per cent say it’s too difficult to regularly meet up.
+Despite 9 in 10 (90%) people saying they like spending time with their families, 38% say it’s too difficult to regularly meet up.
 The main reasons for this were; distance from each other, juggling busy diaries and lack of space.

-However, Christmas is the time of year when people do make the extra effort to arrange the logistics, with the average person starting to discuss plans on the 19th of August and locking them in a whole two months before.
-In fact, one in fifteen (7%) find it so difficult, they start planning where they will be for Christmas a year in advance.
+However, Christmas is the time of year when people do make the extra effort to arrange the logistics, with the average person starting to discuss plans on 19th August and locking them in a whole two months before.
+In fact, 1 in 15 (7%) find it so difficult, they start planning where they will be for Christmas a year in advance.

 The average household will this year have six family members sitting round the dinner table and one in seven (13%) even have a family member stay in a nearby hotel overnight to make sure they get to see each other.

 Even though people go above and beyond because it’s Christmas, we’re actually still trying to get out of having to host the day, with 41% having refused to host Christmas at their house – blaming the size of their house (16%) and the amount of work that goes in to hosting (10%) as the main reasons we’re not keen.

 However, Psychologist Emma Kenny says that quality time together as a family unit throughout the year - and not just at Christmas - is essential to mental wellbeing, with nine meetings a year the magic number for happiness: “Spending time together as a family is key to feeling good and happy.
 From the family counselling I do, it’s become clear that families who see each other little and often are more likely to have a better sense of wellbeing and less tension among each other, opposed to those who save up their meetings for one or two key moments a year.